dennuguyen/comp1531-proj/src/assumptions.md

     - unique channel id allows identification of channel for back-end
 - incorrect channel names will throw InputError
     - channel name with char > 20 is over the limit and throws InputError

+- **user who creates the channel becomes the owner of the channel**

 ## echo.py